DelphiWorlds/PushIt/ReadMe.md

 You may now use this file in PushIt

+#### "Data Only" messages

+v3.0.1 introduced "Data Only" messages, which are handled by improved FCM support, currently being tested in FCM Rebooted in the Playground repo.

+Check the "Data Only" checkbox to send messages with this kind of payload.

 #### Modifying the JSON

 PushIt also allows you to modify (or create) the JSON that is sent: